 2.3 These Conditions apply to all the Services and any variation to these Conditions and any representations about the Services shall have no effect unless expressly agreed in writing and signed by the Chief Executive of HSI.

-2.4 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of HSI which is not set out in the Contract.
+2.4 The Customer acknowledges that they have not relied on any statement, promise or representation made or given by or on behalf of HSI which is not set out in the Contract.

 2.5 Each order or acceptance of the Services by the Customer from HSI shall be deemed to be an offer by the Customer to purchase the Services subject to these Conditions.